MehranDHN/IIIFCollection/README.md

 ```
 ### Query 6: Accessing the resources that somehow related to specified geo spatial TGN location
 This query finds all resources that related to specified TGN location based on  `mdhn:hasTGNPlace` predicate.
 We also `mdhn:ofType` predicate as another dimension to find the resource types.
-This query can be easily extended to grouped the results by resource types to count the resources associated to each type.
+This query can be easily extended to group the results by resource types to count the resources associated to each type.
 The `mdhn:tgn1001228` is the part of the Isfahan URI which we reconciliate with the Getty's TGN .
 See [TGN](http://vocab.getty.edu/tgn/1001228)